MeanderingProgrammer/render-markdown.nvim/doc/limitations.md

 an over-estimate which is not really a big deal, just adds some extra padding in the worst case but the block remains contiguous.

+The `colorcolumn` will also be missing on any `virt_lines` marks.
+This applies to the lines above and below pipe tables, heading borders, latex formulas, and potentially others added after the time of writing.
+With this limitation we have no way around it other than re-implementing `colorcolumn` in this plugin, which is not something the author has any interest in doing.
+Ideally neovim would be able to detect new virtual lines and apply the `colorcolumn` to them, I do not believe there is any intentions to do this since virtual lines exist mostly outside the standard buffer.

 Below are a few things to try out to improve the aesthetic:

 - Use `win_options` to disable `colorcolumn` when rendering, this is my personal